American River: Conservation and restoration projects

+In 2000, the Water Forum, a diverse group of business and agricultural leaders, citizen groups, environmentalists, water managers, and local governments working together to balance coequal objectives of providing a reliable and safe water, was formed through the landmark Water Forum Agreement, a long-term plan created to balance two coequal objectives: 1) Provide a reliable and safe water supply for region's economic health and planned development through 2030; and 2) Preserve the fishery, wildlife, recreational, and aesthetic values of the Lower American River.
+The Water Forum actively works to enhance habitat for salmon and steelhead in the Lower American River in partnership with federal, state and local agencies.

 Recreation

 The American River is utilized for a variety of recreational uses.
 Locals and travelers alike use the river's scenic landscape for bird watching, hiking, biking, fishing, river rafting, kayaking, and more.
 The American River is a clean, biodiverse river that people can safely swim in and do other recreational activities in.